Introduction to San Francisco, California

 San Francisco at Night

-As one would expect of a cosmopolitan city, San Francisco has a vibrant nightlife, with many options within and around the city.
+As one would expect of a cosmopolitan city, San Francisco has a vibrant nightlife, with many options in and around the city.
 The SOMA area (South of Market Street) is loaded with bars, restaurants and places to enjoy live music.
 North Beach, between Chinatown and Fisherman's Wharf, is another area known for its niteries.
 In Oakland, Jack London Square on the waterfront is a popular hotspot, with plenty of bars and restaurants.
 A half-hour north of the city, Casino San Pablo offers poker, blackjack and live entertainment.
-As one of the nation's safest (ranked #8 by Morgan Quitno) and most sophisticated cities, San Francisco is a great place to be.